-The park covers an area of over 1,334 square kilometres (515 square miles) and is home to not only tigers but also leopards, sloth bears, desert bats, caracals, nilgai (the largest antelope in Asia), wild boar, and over 320 species of birds, not to mention a stunning millennia-old fort and a wide diversity of colourful flora.
+The park covers an area of over 1,334 square kilometers (515 square miles) and is home to not only tigers but also leopards, sloth bears, desert bats, caracals, nilgai (the largest antelope in Asia), wild boar, and over 320 species of birds, not to mention a stunning millennia-old fort and a wide diversity of colorful flora.

 Only open from October to June, the best time to visit is between November and March when temperatures are a little cooler and the animals tend to be more active.

 30 – Find some peace at the Sunder Nursery

 Back in the hustle and bustle of New Delhi now, Sunder Nursery is one of the city’s most peaceful and beautiful oases.